 Benefits of a Dispatch Feature

 With GPS equipped vehicles in your fleet, patrons can call their local office and ask a customer service representative for assistance.
-Through the dispatch feature of your software, your team can provide detailed information about their package, including an exact location of the truck and a precise arrival time.
+Through the dispatch feature of your software, your team can provide detailed information about their package, including an exact location of the truck and precise arrival time.

 Imagine a frantic parent calls the night before a major gift-giving holiday, asking for the location of a special package.
 Your dispatchers can save the day and track down the package with a click of a button.
 The customer won’t be left wondering if the online tracking information is right, they’ll know for sure!